 Fuel Injectors at 1A Auto

-What are Fuel Injectors and where are they Located?
+What are fuel injectors and where are they located?

 In order to send fuel to the engine and achieve efficient combustion, modern automobiles use sophisticated fuel injection systems.
-In the past, carburetors were used to meter out gas to the engine, in response to airflow from the throttle.
+In the past, carburetors were used to meter out gas to the engine in response to airflow from the throttle.
 Today, fuel injectors spray fuel into each individual cylinder.
 This saves gas and produces better combustion.
-Although fuel injection has been around for a long time as a technology it has only become common in gasoline-powered cars fairly recently.
+Although fuel injection has been around for a long time as a technology, it has only become common in gasoline-powered cars fairly recently.
 Diesel engines have used fuel injectors basically from the start.
 Gasoline-powered airplane engines began using fuel injection early in the twentieth century.
-Following World War II, hot-rodders started replacing carburetors with fuel injectors.
+Following World War II, hot rodders started replacing carburetors with fuel injectors.
 Mercedes-Benz used fuel injection in a Formula 1 racer in the 1950s.
-It adapted the technology to a production sports car, the 300SL in 1955.
+It adapted the technology to a production sports car, the 300SL, in 1955.
 The more efficient combustion gave the 300SL great power and speed, propelling it to racing success.

 Still, the allure of speed was not enough to popularize fuel injection over the simpler carburetor.
 It would take the increasing engine emissions regulations of the 1970s and 1980s to bring fuel injection to the forefront.
-At first, automakers tried simple single port throttle body injection systems, with one or two fuel injectors attached to the throttle body.
-Throttle body injection worked very similarly to carburetion.
+At first, automakers tried simple single port throttle body injection systems with one or two fuel injectors attached to the throttle body.
+Throttle body injection worked very similar to carburetion.
 Fuel was added at the intake manifold.
 This was not as efficient as later systems, but it did have certain advantages over carburetors.
 Namely, the throttle body fuel injector could adjust better to different situations.
 A carburetor may be tuned to give the ideal amount of fuel at a certain engine speed, but may be slightly too lean or too rich at different engine speeds.
 Since the throttle body fuel injector is electronically controlled, it can give a better air-fuel ratio across the whole band of engine speed.

 There were still more improvements to come, though.
 Next up were multiport fuel injection (MPFI) systems.
 These inject fuel above each intake valve.
 This leads to more fuel being burned in the combustion chamber and less being wasted than in throttle body injection systems.
-Port injection requires that there be one injector for each engine cylinder.
+Port injection requires that there to be one injector for each engine cylinder.
 Earlier port injection systems supplied fuel to all the cylinders at the same time.
 The fuel would collect at each intake valve for a fraction of a second before entering the combustion chamber.
 General Motors used one such system called central port fuel injection (CPFI), sometimes called the “spider” injector because of its resemblance to an arachnid.
 Fuel would be distributed from a central point down “legs” to poppet valves at each intake valve.
 The poppet valves would open under pressure and release the fuel at each leg at the same time.
 The poppet valves tended to become clogged with carbon build up from combustion byproducts.